nycu-ucr/L25GC/README.md

 TestRegistration
 ```

-After executing the above commands, you should see the following picture on the terminal of openNetVM manager.
+After executing the above commands, you will see the following picture on the terminal of openNetVM manager.

 ![](https://i.imgur.com/dacPmCO.png)